Andrew Cuomo ‘Seems To Want Independence’ But ‘That Won’t Happen’ Says Donald Trump

 “Cuomo’s been calling daily, even hourly, begging for everything, most of which should have been the state’s responsibility, such as new hospitals, beds, ventilators, etc. I got it all done for him, and everyone else, and now he seems to want Independence!”
 Trump wrote.
 “That won’t happen!”

 On Monday, Trump declared that he had the authority to open up the states.
-He said that the “Fake News Media” was spreading misinformation to the contrary, saying that it was up to the governors to re-open businesses in the states.
+He said that the “Fake News Media” was spreading misinformation to the contrary, saying that it was up to the governors to reopen businesses in the states.

 “Let it be fully understood that this is incorrect,” he tweeted.
 “It is the decision of the President, and for many good reasons.”